GoogleCloudPlatform/community/tutorials/migrate-microservices-gke-cloudrun/index.md

 We want to extract related information and use it to deploy the Cloud Run services.

-To same some manual work, you can run the Python script [get_svc.py](./get_svc.py) under this directory using the steps below:
+To save some manual work, you can run the Python script [get_svc.py](./get_svc.py) under this directory using the steps below:

     python3 -mvenv venv
     source venv/bin/activate